-- (a) Effective for annual periods beginning on or after October 1, 2014 - (i) Amended standard IFRS 2 Share-based Payment The amendment to IFRS 2 re-defines the definition of "vesting condition." - (ii) Amended standard IFRS 3 Business Combinations The amendment to IFRS 3 provides further clarification on the accounting treatment for contingent consideration, and provides a scope exception for joint ventures. - (iii) Amended standard IFRS 8 Operating Segments The amendments to IFRS 8 provides further clarification on the disclosure required for the aggregation of segments and the reconciliation of segment assets. - (iv) Amended standard IFRS 13 Fair Value Measurement The amendment to IFRS 13 provides further details on the scope of the portfolio exception. - (v) Amended standard IAS 16 Property, Plant and Equipment The amendment to IAS 16 deals with the proportionate restatement of accumulated depreciation on revaluation. - (vi) Amended standard IAS 24 Related Party Disclosures The amendment to IAS 24 deals with the disclosure required for management entities. - (vii) Amended standard IAS 38 Intangible Assets The amendment to IAS 38 deals with the proportionate restatement of accumulated depreciation on revaluation.
+- (i) IFRIC 21 Levies - (ii) Amendments to IAS 32 Financial Instruments: Presentation - (iii) Amended standard IFRS 2 Share-based Payment The amendment to IFRS 2 redefines the definition of "vesting condition." - (iv) Amended standard IFRS 3 Business Combinations The amendment to IFRS 3 provides further clarification on the accounting treatment for contingent consideration, and provides a scope exception for joint ventures. - (v) Amended standard IFRS 8 Operating Segments The amendments to IFRS 8 provides further clarification on the disclosure required for the aggregation of segments and the reconciliation of segment assets. - (vi) Amended standard IFRS 13 Fair Value Measurement The amendment to IFRS 13 provides further details on the scope of the portfolio exception. - (vii) Amended standard IAS 16 Property, Plant and Equipment The amendment to IAS 16 deals with the proportionate restatement of accumulated depreciation on revaluation. - (viii) Amended standard IAS 24 Related Party Disclosures The amendment to IAS 24 deals with the disclosure required for management entities. - (ix) Amended standard IAS 38 Intangible Assets The amendment to IAS 38 deals with the proportionate restatement of accumulated depreciation on revaluation.